 The Problem with Squid Support

-Squid is a caching proxy for the Web used by ISPs and organisations of all sizes worldwide.
+Squid is a caching proxy for the Web used by ISPs and organizations of all sizes worldwide.
 You will also find it, unacknowledged, under-the-hood of many commercial 'black-box' products.
 For accelerating your users internet access while controlling access and making it secure Squid is a superb choice, especially in a mixed environment.
 However the case for using it is by no means cut and dried, even if it is only a few niggling worries that remain.
 With proprietary caching web servers there is a clear, and often big, proprietary company standing behind it, but with Squid apparently no such equivalent.
 Perhaps you don't have enough, or the right kinds of, expertise in your organisation.
 There may be legal, contractual or organisational requirements to have formal external support in place.
 It may be that you simply want reassurance if and when the worst happens.
 In any case you are looking for professional Squid support to cover your investment in Squid.

 Why hasn't the problem been solved?